Here at Writing Forward, we’re primarily interested in three types of creative writing: poetry, fiction, and creative nonfiction.

 So what makes creative nonfiction writing different from something like textbook writing or technical writing?
 What makes it creative?

-Nonfiction writing that isn’t considered creative usually has business or academic purposes.
-Such writing isn’t designed to entertain or even be enjoyable.
-It’s sole purpose is to convey information, usually in a dry, straightforward manner.
+Nonfiction writing that isn’t considered creative usually has business or academic applications.
+Such writing isn’t designed for entertainment or enjoyment.
+Its sole purpose is to convey information, usually in a dry, straightforward manner.

-Creative nonfiction, on the other hand, pays credence to the craft of writing, often through literary techniques, which make the prose aesthetically pleasing and bring layers of meaning to the context.
-It is similar to fiction in that it usually uses a story structure and is written in prose.
+Creative nonfiction, on the other hand, pays credence to the craft of writing, often through literary devices and storytelling techniques, which make the prose aesthetically pleasing and bring layers of meaning to the context.
+It’s pleasurable to read.

-There are many different genres within creative nonfiction: memoir, biography, autobiography, and personal essays, just to name a few.
+There are many forms and genres within creative nonfiction:

 Here are six simple guidelines to follow when writing creative nonfiction:

 - Get your facts straight.
 It doesn’t matter if you’re writing your own story or someone else’s.
 If readers, publishers, and the media find out you’ve taken liberties with the truth of what happened, you and your work will be ridiculed and scrutinized.
 You’ll lose credibility.
-If you can’t help yourself from lying, then think about writing fiction instead.
+If you can’t refrain from fabrication, then think about writing fiction instead of creative nonfiction.

 - Issue a disclaimer.
-Most nonfiction is written from memory, and we all know that human memory is deeply flawed.
+A lot of nonfiction is written from memory, and we all know that human memory is deeply flawed.
 It’s almost impossible to recall a conversation word for word.
 You might forget minor details, like the color of a dress or the make and model of a car.
-If you aren’t sure about the details but are determined to include them, be upfront and plan on issuing a disclaimer that clarifies the creative liberties you’ve taken.
+If you aren’t sure about the details but are determined to include them, be upfront and include a disclaimer that clarifies the creative liberties you’ve taken.